nathant23/Coursera-Getting-and-Cleaning-Data-Project/README.md

 ## Files
 * CodeBook.md - This is a codebook that describes the variables of the final output of the project, tidyData.txt
 * run_analysis.R - Script that processes and transforms the data into a tidy data set.
+The script contains comments throughout to describe what was done and why.